syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/RowDragAndDrop.md

 ## Updating summaries when dragging and dropping a row between groups

-Grouping and summaries of items in SfDataGrid are manipulated based on group key.
+Grouping and summaries of items in `SfDataGrid` are manipulated based on group key.
 When you drag and drop an item from one group to another group, the group key of the dragged item will differ from the group key of the items in the dropped group.
 Hence by default, the summaries will not be updated.
-This is the actual behavior of SfDataGrid.
+This is the actual behavior of `SfDataGrid`.

 Hence, in order to update the summaries when a row is dragged and dropped between groups you need to call the `UpdateCaptionSummaries` and `Refresh` methods in the `QueryRowDragging` event.